 To configure NetFlow, select Network > NetFlow from the left-hand menu.
-Here you can run a NetFlow Analysis by pressing "Run Analysis Tool" at top, and also adjust the interfaces displayed on the NetFlow section:
+Select Run Analysis Tool at the top to run a NetFlow Analysis and adjust the interfaces displayed on the NetFlow section.

-The "Run Analysis Tool" button performs a NetFlow analysis (allow 3-5 minutes for it to run).
+The Run Analysis Tool button performs a NetFlow analysis (this may take up to 30 minutes depending on the size of your NetFlow database).

-The NetFlow analysis report then gets called up in a new window, and looks like this:
+The NetFlow analysis report then gets called up in a new window and displays similar to the screenshot below.

-Here you can change the sort order, by selecting items on the list, then clicking the "Shift Up" or "Shift Down" buttons.
+Change the sort order, by selecting items on the list, selecting the Shift Up or Shift Down buttons.
 You can also assign the sort order by entering an Interface number.

-To add an interface, select something marked "No" from the list.
-Then select the "Add" button at the bottom.
+To add an interface, select something marked No from the list.
+Then select the Add button at the bottom.
 It will ask if you are sure you want to add records to the configuration file?
-Select "Yes" or "Cancel":
+Select Yes or Cancel.

-To remove an interface, select something from the list marked "Yes".
-Then click the "Remove" at the bottom.
+To remove an interface, select something from the list marked Yes.
+Then select Remove at the bottom.
 A dialog box will ask if you are sure you want to remove records from the configuration file?
-Select "Yes" or "Cancel":
+Select Yes or Cancel.

-To view the NetFlow details of any agent, select something from the list, then click the "Details" button:
+To view the NetFlow details of any agent, select something from the list, then select the Details button.

-The "Clear" button asks if you want to remove all entries from the database for an address at the IP address selected?
-Select "Yes" or "Cancel".
+The Clear button asks if you want to remove all entries from the database for an address at the IP address selected?
+Select Yes or Cancel.